corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/solana-notary.md

 {{% /tab %}}
 {{< /tabs >}}

-## Limitations

-* **Maximum of 128 output states**: The Solana notary program supports a maximum `StateRef` index of 127 (indices 0–127).
-  Output states at index 128 or greater cannot be consumed.
-Do not notarise Corda transactions with more than 128 output states.
-This limit is not currently enforced in the platform.
-* **Solana finality**: Notarisation is confirmed when the Solana transaction reaches `CONFIRMED` commitment level.
-  Network disruptions affecting the Solana cluster will delay or prevent notarisation.

 ## Sample CorDapps

 The following sample CorDapps demonstrate how to use the Solana notary in practice.
 Both use the